 Earn extra Science equal to 15% of the Culture you generate

 Energy and Production is what investment in Industry virtues will get you.
-These two are important to produce the goods that are available to you through researches and technology.
+These two are important to produce the goods that are available to you through research and technology.
 Industry virtues will make you rich, increase your production rate, and when combined with Knowledge can accelerate your civilization way ahead of rivals.

-Industry is excellent when combined with Might, as it allows you to rapidly grow your military in sheer numbers to overwhelm rivals and aliens.
+The industry is excellent when combined with Might, as it allows you to rapidly grow your military in sheer numbers to overwhelm rivals and aliens.
 You can combine it with Prosperity to have large and booming cities that thrive on wealth, or you can combine it with Knowledge in a small colony that has the potential to overthrow even the biggest rivals.

 - 5 Virtues – +10% Energy in every City